India's Jan air travel growth slows due to higher capacity: ICRA

-New Delhi, Feb 8 (IANS) India's January air travel growth slowed sequentially due to higher capacity, ratings agency ICRA said on Monday.
+New Delhi: India's January air travel growth slowed sequentially due to higher capacity, ratings agency ICRA said on Monday.

 According to ICRA Vice President Kinjal Shah, the passenger load factor (PLF) last month was lower than 74 per cent in December 2020, due to rise in capacity deployment by 7 per cent.